renovatebot/renovate/docs/usage/security-and-permissions.md

 These scripts can contain arbitrary code.
 This may pose a significant security risk if the repository's integrity is compromised, or if the repository maintainers have malicious intentions.

+Because such insider attack is an inherent and unavoidable risk, the Renovate project will not issue CVEs for such attacks or weaknesses other than in exceptional circumstances.

 ##### Centralized logging and sensitive information management

 Centralized logging is key to monitor and troubleshoot self-hosted Renovate environments.